 For a breakdown of the expenses, click here

 Students are responsible for airfare, as well as lunch and dinner expenses.
-The cost of the program covers tuition, housing, theatre tickets, inner-city bus and mass transportation tickets, pool and gym at UCD, travel insurance, among other things.
+The cost of the program covers tuition, housing, theatre tickets, inner-city bus and mass transportation tickets, travel insurance, among other things.

 Upon acceptance, student will have 2-weeks to submit a $450 non-refundable commitment fee.
 Program balance is invoiced directly to the VU student account during the first week of April, with final balance due May 1.